 Expedition 58/59 Crew

-In November 2018, Canadian Space Agency (CSA) astronaut David Saint-Jacques will launch to the International Space Station (ISS) alongside his Expedition 58/59 crewmates: Serena M. Auñón-Chancellor and Oleg Kononenko.
+In November 2018, Canadian Space Agency (CSA) astronaut David Saint-Jacques will depart for the International Space Station (ISS) alongside his Expedition 58/59 crewmates: Anne C. McClain and Oleg Kononenko.
+(Anne C. McClain replaced Serena M. Auñón-Chancellor in January 2018, a decision made by NASA.)

 When they reach the ISS, they will join their colleagues from Expedition 57/58: Nikolai Tikhonov, Nick Hague, and Aleksey Ovchinin (ISS commander).